shellscape/jsx-email/docs/faq.md

 - https://www.litmus.com/blog/the-ultimate-guide-to-dark-mode-for-email-marketers
 - https://web.dev/articles/color-scheme (crucial web development related dark mode info)

+## Gmail and Tailwind

+Gmail is one of the more restrictive email clients when it comes to CSS classes.
+When using the `<Tailwind/>` component, set the `production: true` prop for Gmail compatibility.
+The `Tailwind` component will hash and combine class names for compatibility with Gmail's rules.

 ## Monorepo Setup

 `jsx-email` works out of the box with every monorepo setup.
 There are no additional or exhaustive setup steps to perform.
 Enjoy!